OfficeDev/office-js-docs-pr/docs/develop/localization.md

 |[SourceLocation]   |Users in each locale you specify can see a webpage that you specifically design for the add-in for that locale. |

 > [!NOTE]
 > You can localize the description and display name for only the locales that Office supports.
-See [Language identifiers and OptionState Id values in Office 2013](/previous-versions/office/office-2013-resource-kit/cc179219(v=office.15)) for a list of languages and locales for the current release of Office.
+See [Overview of deploying languages for Microsoft 365 Apps](/deployoffice/overview-deploying-languages-microsoft-365-apps) for a list of languages and locales for the current release of Office.

 ### Examples